Distinguished Diversity Enhancement Award recipients recognized for their exceptional contributions

 To enhance cultural awareness through innovative curriculum, Hollie Nyseth Brehm developed the first study abroad class to analyze the Rwandan genocide.
 She also teaches a Global Criminology class that partners with a local refugee resettlement agency, which facilitates student learning about diverse cultures.
 In addition, she and a group of Ohio State students founded a local nonprofit organization, Refuge, which helps make higher education a reality for adolescent refugees in the Columbus community through mentoring, scholarships and immersion experiences on Ohio State’s campus.
 Hollie is praised for her compassionate care for students and helping them explore and embrace diversity.

-College of Medicine Faculty Experience Group
+Group photo of the Faculty Experience Group within the College of Medicine Faculty Experience Group

 College of Medicine